Background Image Alternative Text:

 Ammerman-Hearnsberger Pilot Food Processing Lab

-Professor emeritus (deceased) of food science and technology Dr. Gale R. Ammerman had a long career with MSU as a professor of food science and technology, the Coordinator of the Food Science Institute, and later the first head of the Department of Food Science and Human Nutrition.
+Dr. Gale R. Ammerman, former professor emeritus of food science and technology, had a long career with MSU as a professor, Coordinator of the former Food Science Institute, and later the first head of the former Department of Food Science and Human Nutrition.
 The Ammerman-Hearnsberger (AH) Pilot Food Processing Lab is named in his honor, and that of Dr. James Hearnsberger, a productive and dedicated faculty that passed away at an untimely young age.
-The AH Food Processing Laboratory was constructed to serve as a teaching, research and outreach facility.
-It is used by industry to produce lots for market testing, by the Food Science Club to process, package and market their Bully Boxes, and by professors to conduct research and teaching.
+The Ammerman-Hearnsberger Food Processing Laboratory was constructed to serve as a teaching, research and outreach facility.
+It is used on behalf of industry for market testing, as well as research and teaching research and teaching.

 Locate the Ammerman-Hearnsberger Pilot Food Processing Lab